Comparison

 If you're comfortable with the command line and want maximum control, flexibility, and backend coverage, Rclone is hard to beat.
 It's one of those tools that can do almost anything if you know the right flags.
 The trade-off is that everything requires reading docs and typing commands.

-If you want to manage files visually — browse folders, preview content, drag and drop between storages, set up backups through a wizard — FTPie gives you that without touching a terminal.
-Its free plan is limited to one FTP/FTPS connection (SFTP and cloud are unlimited), which is more restrictive than Rclone's fully-free model, but for many users the visual experience is worth it.
+If you want to manage files visually - browse folders, preview content, drag and drop between storages, set up backups through a wizard - FTPie gives you that without touching a terminal.
+Its free plan covers up to 3 FTP/FTPS/SFTP connections (cloud is Pro), which is more restrictive than Rclone's fully-free model, but for many users the visual experience is worth it.

 And honestly, plenty of people use both.
 Rclone for scheduled sync scripts and heavy batch operations, FTPie for day-to-day browsing and file management.
 They complement each other well.